Qualifying for Disability Benefits (SSDI) with Lupus in New Jersey

 Unfortunately, the process of filing a claim can be challenging, with roughly two-thirds of all claims initially denied.
 Whether you are applying for benefits for the first time, or appealing a denied disability claim, working with an experienced SSDI lawyer makes the process simpler while increasing your odds of success.
 At Young, Marr & Associates, we are New Jersey disability attorneys with more than 30 years of experience filing claims and representing applicants at SSA hearings.
 If you need help filing a disability claim for lupus, Young, Marr & Associates is here to provide assistance.
-Contact us online to get started, or call (215) 515-2954 for a free legal consultation today.
+Contact our New Jersey disability attorneys online to get started, or call (215) 515-2954 for a free legal consultation today.

 What Are the Symptoms and Effects of Lupus?

 Lupus is a chronic autoimmune disease that can have serious, in some cases disabling effects.
 Signs and symptoms of lupus, which is also called “systemic lupus erythematosus” (SLE), include:

 - Joint pain